 I am a neuroscientist using a multidisciplinary approach to investigate functional and structural plasticity, from the cellular level to systems level, in healthy and clinical populations such as stroke survivors.

 I am a lecturer and principal investigator at the Institute of Neuroscience and Psychology, affiliated with GEMRIC, CCNi and the Centre for Neuroscience.
 I graduated with a Msc and Dphil (PhD) in Neuroscience at the University of Oxford.

-My research focuses on brain plasticity in response to experiences such as skill learning or rehabilitation during adulthood.
-I aim to harness brain plasticity to improve learning, rehabilitation and promote healthy aging.
+Our group research focuses on brain plasticity in response to experiences such as skill learning or rehabilitation during adulthood.
+We aim to harness brain plasticity to improve learning, rehabilitation and promote healthy aging.

-I use behavioural interventions and techniques that modulate brain activity to assess their effects on brain structure and function.
-For instance, I'm currently using neurofeedback fMRI to investigate how modulation of brain activity can lead to brain changes and behavioural improvements as a potential adjunct rehabilitation therapy for stroke survivors.
+We use behavioural interventions and techniques that modulate brain activity to assess their effects on brain structure and function.
+For instance, we are currently using neurofeedback fMRI to investigate how modulation of brain activity can lead to brain changes and behavioural improvements as a potential adjunct rehabilitation therapy for stroke survivors.

-Further, I'm using preclinical magnetic resonance imaging (MRI) as a translational tool in conjunction with established cellular techniques to investigate the underlying cellular mechanisms of brain plasticity.
-I've made important contributions to the field of white matter and myelin plasticity, demonstrating that myelin plays an overlooked role in motor learning.
+Further, we are using preclinical magnetic resonance imaging (MRI) as a translational tool in conjunction with established cellular techniques to investigate the underlying cellular mechanisms of brain plasticity.
+We have made important contributions to the field of white matter and myelin plasticity, demonstrating that myelin plays an overlooked role in motor learning.

 I welcome interest and inquiries from prospective students and postdocs to join my group.